PATRIZIA School Harare

 Check out the video about the PATRIZIA School Harare:

-Tales of happiness from Harare
+Stories of Change from Harare

-Princess’s tale of happiness
+Princess’s Story of Change

 Through this school, the entire family of five-year-old Princess has found hope for a better future.
 The mother is a teacher there and her two older siblings are attending as pupils.